 Mistake #3: Not Focusing on Avoiding Scope Creep

 Not all “failed” projects look the same.
 A project can be deemed a failure and still be profitable.
 Another can fail and still leave a happy client behind.

 But when projects fail because of scope creep, it directly eats into your profit margin.

-Scope creep is the perennial threat to all agencies.
+Scope creep is a perennial threat to all agencies.
 In fact, 52% of all projects in PMI’s survey experienced it in some form.

 Scope creep can derail even financially astute agencies.
 When two features balloon into five without an equivalent increase in the budget, you’ll have to eat into your margins just to finish the project.

 The result is a project that not only fails to meet its original mandate but also fails to deliver any profits.